raw-labs/raw-salesforce-case-api/README.md

 Visit the [Salesforce Case Management Starter page](https://www.raw-labs.com/templates/salesforce-case-management-starter), deploy this template and get started using RAW.

 When you create your RAW account, you will be able to view and run these endpoints in the RAW catalog, as well as quickly modify these endpoints or create new ones in the RAW workspace, in our easy-to-use web IDE.

+**Remember:** Before invoking the endpoints, create an API key with the required scope (`case_assistant:admin`) and include it in your API calls as described in the Authentication and Security section.

 ---